macrobtu/Cognitive-Decline-Validation-CHARLS-JSTAR/README.md

 ## Repository Structure

-- `/data`: Contains the three final, anonymized and processed datasets used for the analysis.
+- `/data`: Contains the sample data for the analysis.
+Full dataset can be found online:https://g2aging.org/
 - `/scripts`: Contains the Python scripts to reproduce the analysis.

 ## How to Run